benholtzman/vbr/README.md

 # The Very Broadband Rheology (VBR) Calculator
-# [PUBLIC REPO MOVED TO https://vbr-calc.github.io/vbr/ ]
+# [PUBLIC REPO MOVED!
+PLEASE USE https://vbr-calc.github.io/vbr/ ]

 **Licensing**: MIT License (see end of this document)